The-G-Man-Half-Life/practice2-logical-programming-prolog/README.md

 - **tablet2PlusGBRam.pl**
   - Having to change the knowledge database as there were not enough tablets to make this query visibly good enough.

+### challenge2_TPS

+- Debugging variable scope issues in `findall/3` and ensuring that cost and time accumulated correctly through recursion.
+- Building filtering functions that use true/false return logic (instead of cuts) to allow declarative filtering by departure time.
+- Creating formatted outputs using `format/2` for readability in the terminal.
+- Handling syntax errors and directory navigation issues when running from the SWI-Prolog console inside a virtual machine.

 ### General problems throught the development